bechir/courat/README.md

-# Open Source online courses website for Mauritanians
+# Online courses website for Mauritanians

 ## Built on top of [Symfony 4][1].
 ## The user interface is built with [Bootstrap 4][2].